scds/intro-python/lessons/lesson3d.md

 ```
 </div>

 Dictionaries are defined similarly to sets, using curly braces { }.
-However, because they consist of key-value pairs, the curly braces contain \<key\>: \<value\> "objects".
+However, because they consist of key-value pairs, the curly braces contain `<key>: <value>` "objects".
 After the dictionary is created, you can access any of the values by referencing its key.
 We defined "x" to have a value of 1, so when we index "x" in the print statements later on, we get back 1.

 Just like sets, dictionaries cannot contain duplicate keys (they can however contain duplicate values.)

 ## Key Points / Summary

-- Remind the student about what they just learned.
-- You can also note down any key information to keep in mind.

-## Additional Resources (optional)

-- Here, you can list some additional resources the student can access to learn more about this lesson.
+- Containers store multiple "cells" of data.
+- Lists, tuples, sets, and dictionaries are all containers.
+- You can use the `help()` function to list out all functions unique to a particular data type.